huggingface/hffs/README.md

 > hf://[<repo_type_prefix>]<repo_id>/<path/in/repo>
 > ```

-The prefix for datasets in "datasets/", the prefix for spaces is "spaces/" and models don't need a prefix in the URL.
+The prefix for datasets is "datasets/", the prefix for spaces is "spaces/" and models don't need a prefix in the URL.

 ## Installation